Belgian Court Sentences Paris Attack Suspect Salah Abdeslam To 20-Year Term

 "Salah Abdeslam is not attending the court in Brussels," reports Belgian media outlet Flanders News.
 "He has chosen to remain in his jail cell outside Paris where he is awaiting trial in connection with the Paris attacks."

-In France, the trial for Abdeslam on the Paris attacks isn't expected to begin for months.
+In France, the trial for Abdeslam regarding the Paris attacks isn't expected to begin for months.